What Are Music Hashtags and Why Do They Matter?

 - Community building.
 Niche hashtags (#BedroomProducer, #IndieRnB, #FolkTok) connect you with micro-communities that engage at higher rates than broad audiences.

-Instagram still rewards hashtag variety.
+Instagram rewards hashtag variety.
 The algorithm penalizes accounts that paste the same block of 30 tags on every post.
-Instead, rotate sets of 8 to 15 tags per post.
-Combine broad reach tags (#NewMusic, #IndieArtist) with mid-range genre tags (#AltPop, #LoFiBeats) and hyper-specific ones (#BedroomPopUK, #SynthwaveProducer).
+Rotate sets of 8 to 15 tags per post instead.
+Combine broad reach tags with mid-range genre tags and hyper-specific ones.

 Post your hashtags in the caption, not a separate comment.
-Instagram confirmed in 2024 that caption-placed tags perform better for Explore page distribution.
+Instagram confirmed that caption-placed tags perform better for Explore page distribution.

-Pro tip: use Instagram's search bar to check each hashtag's post volume before adding it.
+Pro tip: Use Instagram's search bar to check each hashtag's post volume before adding it.
 Tags with 1M+ posts give reach; tags with 10K to 100K posts give engagement.
+Mix 3 to 5 from the high-reach column with 5 to 10 from mid-range and niche.

 Use 5 to 8 tags per video.
 Always include #MusicTok (the platform's core music community tag), one or two trending tags from TikTok's Creative Center, and several niche genre or mood tags.